fsandhei/yambs/README.md

 By writing the minimal amount of boilerplate code, a user gets a well equipped build environment with easily modifiable runtime configurations.

 ## Configurability
 YAMBS focuses on keeping it simple.
 That comes with a cost of configurability.
-YAMBS is not intended to be heavily configurable.
+YAMBS is not intended to be heavily configurated.
 It is meant to create build files for your projects in a simple and fast way, with minimal hassle.

 ## Getting started
 YAMBS requires a manifest file located in the root of the project.
 The manifest is a TOML file named `yambs.toml`.

-The simplest example of using YAMBS with a single C++ file, `main.cpp` that yields the executable `x` requires the following content
+The simplest example of using YAMBS with a single C++ file, `main.cpp`, that yields the executable `x`, requires the following content

 ```toml
 [executable.x]